purushottamjha/calculator/README.md

 ## Production app
 Output has been deployed here https://calculator.codestreet.io/

+## Getting started
+1. `git clone https://github.com/purushottamjha/calculator.git` to clone this repo
+1. `cd calculator` to go to project directory.
+1. `npm i` to install the dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.